Gary Lineker: Political views

 In October 2022, a complaint about a tweet from Lineker that referred to donations to the Conservative Party was upheld by the BBC, on the grounds that it breached social media use guidelines and failed to meet editorial standards of impartiality.
 During the 2022 World Cup, Qatari lawyer Hassan Al-Thawadi criticised Lineker for covering human rights violations in Qatar by stating that he did not talk about such issues with other host countries.
 In response, Lineker countered on The News Agents podcast that he covered issues in other host countries, and characterised the United States, one of the countries co-hosting the 2026 World Cup, as an "extraordinarily racist country".
 His statements on the United States were criticised by Culture Secretary Michelle Donelan in January 2023, who said they were "very derogatory questionable comments".

-2023 controversy and suspension from Match of the Day
+In July 2026, Lineker was among 120 people who wrote an open letter, organised by Patriotic Millionaires, to Prime Minister Andy Burnham, in which they asked to be taxed more.

+In August 2026, Lineker reposted on Instagram a video of Jewish anti-Zionist activist Tony Greenstein speaking outside Kingston Crown Court after being acquitted of inviting support for Hamas.
+In the video, Greenstein described Zionism as being "in the tradition of the Nazis who persecuted Jews".
+The video was originally posted by Cage International, designated as an Islamic extremist group in the House of Commons in 2024.
+The Telegraph criticised Lineker's posting.
+In a later interview he said he continued to speak about issues such as Gaza because "if I see things that upset me in humanitarian terms, then I find it quite upsetting, and it triggers me to use a platform that I would never have had before".

+BBC exit

 In March 2023, Lineker criticised the British government's asylum policy via Twitter.
 Commenting on a video message by the Home Secretary, Suella Braverman, about stopping migrants crossing the English Channel in small boats, he said the message was "beyond awful" and called the government's policy "an immeasurably cruel policy directed at the most vulnerable people in language that is not dissimilar to that used by Germany in the 30s".
 The comments received condemnation from some Conservative politicians, including Braverman herself, and a spokesperson for Labour leader Keir Starmer said comparisons with 1930s Germany "aren't always the best way" to make an argument.
 Lineker received support from other political figures, including Baron Dubs, Alastair Campbell, and Angela Rayner.
 A BBC source said the corporation was taking the matter "seriously" and expected to have a "frank conversation" with Lineker.
 The BBC's culture and media editor Katie Razzall wrote, "As the UK's most scrutinised media organisation in increasingly polarised times, to say Gary Lineker's recent tweets cause difficulty for the BBC is an understatement."
 Lineker said he stood by his comments and did not fear suspension from his BBC work.